ErillLab/cgb/cgb_install.md

 (you can delete the bact.hmmer file after this)

 #### PFAM
 In order to query PFAM with HMMER to assign PFAM IDs to orthologous groups, you'll need to first download the current version of the [PFAM database](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/).
-You can download any PFAM compilation that you deem applicable to your analyses, but the latest [PFAM full database](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.full.gz) is recommended.
+You can download any PFAM compilation that you deem applicable to your analyses, but the latest [PFAM full database](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam32.0/Pfam-A.hmm.gz) is recommended.

 Donwload and uncompress the ~10 Gb PFAM zip file containing the bacterial NOG Hiden Markov Models (.hmm).
-`gzip -d Pfam-A.full.gz`
+`gzip -d Pfam-A.hmm.gz`

 And use this file to create a HMMER database with:
-`hmmpress Pfam-A.full`
+`hmmpress Pfam-A.hmm`